aaronnicolas/Binary-32-floating-point-converter/README.md

 ## Overview

-[Project name] is a [brief description of what the program does].
+This simulation project is a Binary-32 Floating Point Converter.
 This README will guide you through the repository contents and how to use them.

 ## Contents